dustinpfister/blog_posts/_posts/threejs-buffer-geometry.md

 I started out by just calling the Buffer Geometry constructor with the new keyword to create a new clean instance of the buffer geometry.
 The next step is to add some points or vertices as they are often called for the geometry.
 To do this I will want to create an instance of a Float32Array which is one of the many kinds of type arrays to work with in javaScript now these days.

 I then just added three points to the array by having just a linear collection of numbers where the first number is the x axis of the first point, the second element is y for the first point, the third is for the z value of the first point, and so on when it comes to additional points.
 I then just need to use the set attribute method of the buffer geometry instance of create the position attribute of the geometry passing the array of points as the first argument and the number 3 as the next argument.

+I now just need to add this geometry to a mesh by calling the mesh constructor, and passing the geometry as the first argument, and then a material as the second argument.
+When it comes to a very basic example like this one, the basic material will work just fine for this simple example that is just a single face.

 ```js
 (function () {